Tournaments: Fair Share Fee for Co-Anglers

 Long Trips: $120 — Havasu, Martinez, Mead, Mohave and the Parker Strip

-Bucket List Trips: $4500 — Lake Baccarac or El Salto, México; $9000 — Río Negro, Amazon Basin, Brazil
+Bucket List Trips (prices are all-inclusive): $4500 — Lake Baccarac or El Salto, México; $9000 — Río Negro, Amazon Basin, Brazil